Complete Kitchen Renovation Cost in NY (Updated for 2025)

 Don’t overlook walls when planning your new kitchen.
 Removing non-load-bearing partitions in Queens apartments can add 15% more prep space.
 But remember: Manhattan’s historic buildings often require costly structural reinforcements.

-NY Interior Designer
+NYC Interior Designer

 "Measure twice, design once—irregular angles in older buildings surprise even seasoned pros."